 Revolutions do not progress or grow a nation.
 Revolutions trigger the endless revolving cycle of chaos and tyranny.
 Revolutions are the product of uncontrolled emotional rage that leads to unthinking emotional control which then produces a new bout of uncontrolled emotional rage.
 To think that America today would be any different is foolish.

 Americans today are not operating with the same gravity and intellectual foresight with which our founders operated.
-No, we’re responding with emotion and fear and for many on the left, unsuppressed fury.
+No, we’re responding with emotion and fear and for many, unsuppressed fury.

-I’ve seen many BLM and Antifa marchers in the streets over the past year calling for revolution and insurrection, and yet, none of them even know what it is they’re talking about, nor do they have a solution or new way of operating should their revolution succeed.
+I’ve seen many calls over the past few years calling for revolution and insurrection, and yet, few making these calls know what they’re talking about, nor do they have a solution or new way of operating should their revolution succeed.
 What they don’t realize is that America narrowly escaped the jaws of the revolving door of revolution in 1787 and that starting a new revolution will only catapult this country into a revolving door of revolution from which it is nigh impossible to escape.
 A revolving door that would all but destroy them and their families.

-We must realize that we are both suffering from the consequences of a government unconfined by her Constitution.
+We must realize that both parties are suffering from the consequences of a government unconfined by her Constitution.
 Restoring the Constitution, a standard by which to confine government, is the solution.
-It would buck to the irrational and revolutionary trend of history to deal with an abusive government through logic, reason and foresight (fueled, naturally, by controlled emotion, a shared love of liberty and fear of arbitrary power).
+We would spurn the irrational and revolutionary trend of history should we face down an abusive government through logic, reason and foresight (fueled, naturally, by controlled emotion, a shared love of liberty and fear of arbitrary power).

 The Constitution, a standard, solves the problems with which Americans who lean more left and Americans who lean more right are grappling.
 We’re not living under a Communist regime (just yet) and we still have the skeletal remains of the brilliant government and Constitution our founders bequeathed to us.
 Let’s fight to restore and maintain such a precious commodity, to right the ship and evolve, rather than revolve back to the animalistic state of war most countries throughout history have always had.
-All the while, we must work to educate the emotional rebels, primarily of the liberal persuasion, that their desperate calls for revolution would merely seal their doom.
+All the while, we must work to educate emotional Americans that their desperate calls for revolution would merely seal their doom.

 To revolve is not to evolve.